 - Lower Earnings Outside Tier-1 Countries: Blogs with traffic mainly from Asia, Africa, or Latin America may experience significantly lower CPMs compared to U.S. or U.K. traffic.

-- Risk of Account Suspension: Policy violations, even accidental, can lead to a suspended account, making it somewhat risky for inexperienced bloggers.
+- Risk of Account Suspension: Policy violations, even accidental ones, can result in an account suspension, making it risky for inexperienced bloggers.

 2. Mediavine